ovotech/circleci-orbs/migration-lambdas/README.md

 **Parameters**

-- `executor` - : Name of the executor to use for this job.
+- `executor` - Name of the executor to use for this job.
 Defaults to the `lambci/lambda:build-nodejs12.x` docker image.
-- `lambda-zipfile` - : Name of the lambda zip file to be built.
+- `lambda-zipfile` - Name of the lambda zip file to be built.
 Defaults to `lambda.zip`.
-- `build-bucket` - : Name of the S3 bucket into which the built zip will be uploaded.
+- `build-bucket` - Name of the S3 bucket into which the built zip will be uploaded.
+- `vulnerability-audit` - Whether or not to run `npm audit` to check vulnerabilities.
+Defaults to `true`.
+  When run, the build will fail if any dependency vulnerabilities are reported with a severity greater than or equal to "moderate".

 ### create-lambda-version